Bates Person Name Style

 - Jane S. Smith P’00, P’02 is loyal to Bates, and is friends with Steve Smith GP’01.

-When both spouses are Bates parents, the man is an alumnus, and the woman has taken her husband’s name, use this construction, placing the alumnus first and P designations last:
+When both spouses are Bates parents, the man is an alumnus and the woman uses her husband’s name, use this construction, placing the alumnus first and P designations last: